 All of the above problems can contribute to an under-performing exchanger, the main issue is determining the critical problem (or a combination) that needs to be resolved.

-An audited approach to analyzing the given heat exchangers needs to be adopted, as one particular problem can be closely linked to another problem on the list; acting as a chain reaction.
-A lot of exchanger leakage can be found to come from flow distribution issues.
+An audited approach to analyzing the given heat exchanger needs to be adopted, as one particular problem can be closely linked to another problem on the list; resulting in a ‘chain reaction’.
+For example, a lot of exchanger leakage can be found to come from flow distribution issues.
 If the flow through the exchanger is not uniform, then high flow velocities can cause an additional problem, vibration.
 This vibration can increase the effect of erosion in exchangers which then leads to frequent leakage of exchangers creating problematic maintenance and associated costs.
-CFD services, provided by CALGAVIN®, can be used in a variety of ways to address flow distribution issues inside heat exchangers.
+Analytical tools as CFD services, provided by CALGAVIN®, can be used in a variety of ways to address flow distribution issues inside heat exchangers.
 This allows engineers to manipulate the flow via changing pressure drops through appropriate solutions offered.

 Traditional engineering practices such as site visits, taking measurements and examining the exchanger in operation also play a part in determining pass partition bypassing.
 Infrared thermal readings can resolve an unidentified problem with a simple solution.
 Onsite audits can also determine air recirculation problems, taking into account the exchanger’s surrounding environment which can also have an impact, i.e. high winds, nearby exhaust gas etc.